Image Sensing Systems Technical Analysis (NASDAQ:ISNS)

 Image Sensing Systems Bollinger Bands

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the ISNS stock.
-Currently the stock price of $4.1 is in the upper range of Image Sensing Systems bollinger bands.
+Currently the stock price of $4.1 is in the lower range of Image Sensing Systems bollinger bands.

 Image Sensing Systems Moving Average Convergence Divergence or MACD